henrybear327/Competitive-programming/LeetCode/cpp/readme.md

 14. Brute force: for every position... (leetcode 42)
 15. Clarify if `int` might be enough!
 If using long long, make sure that the conversion is done properly! (leetcode 50)
 16. Might need to deal with negative numbers!
 (Leetcode 326)
+17. Use bit trick to save space (Leetcode 289)

 # Compilation